Breaking News | Anambra Airport Records Maiden Flight

-He said that the project began in December 2020, and the landing and other facilities was achieved within 15 months.
+He said that the project began in December 2020, and the landing and other facilities were achieved within 15 months.

-Obiano who listed facilities already completed, said the airport has the best and longest runway, control tower and lightening system in Africa.
+Obiano who listed facilities already completed said the airport has the best and longest runway, control tower, and lightning system in Africa.

 Mr Allen Onyema, Chief Executive Officer, Air Peace Airline, said he was overwhelmed at the standard of the project.